santhoshbvsrk/OCIPythonSDKs-Customized/README.md

  - **createVMFromBootVolAndAttachBlockVol.py** --> This file helps in creating a Virtual Machine from Boot Volume and attaching a Block Volume to it.

+ - **ActivateBootBlockReplicas_CreateVM_AttachBlockVolume.py** --> This file completes the below steps in a single click
+      1. Create Boot Volume from BootVolumeReplica in DC/DR.
+      2. Create Block Volume from BlockVolumeReplica in DC/DR.
+      3. Create VM/Compute/Instance in DC/DR from the Boot Volume created in Step1.
+      4. Attach the Block Volume created in Step2.

 ## NOTE